aws-samples/cfn101-workshop/workshop/content/30-cloudformation-fundamentals/200-lab-01-stack.md

 #### Demo

-Here's an example of deploying a CloudFormation template using the console.
+Here's an example of deploying a CloudFormation template using the console:

 ![](/30-cloudformation-fundamentals/template-example.gif)